 PLEASE NOTE: The items listed as vegan do not contain animal flesh, dairy, eggs, or honey products directly.
 However, we have not confirmed whether or not they may contain additives, preservatives, or chemical ingredients which are sometimes animal-derived, and the products may be cooked on the same equipment as animal products.

 Over 2,750 stores across Canada, and over 350 locations in the United States.
-Most are open 24 hours.
+Many are open 24 hours.

-Most locations will also gladly make a vegan sandwich for you on a bagel with tomatoes, lettuce and cucumber.
+Their hashbrowns and potatoe wedges are also vegan.
+Most locations will also gladly make a vegan sandwich for you on a bagel or bun of your choice with hashbrowns, tomatoes, lettuce and cucumber.
 Just ask!